Grandiose Narcissism: How To Spot And Handle It?

 Narcissists are more impulsive than non-narcissists.
 Vazire and Funder (2006) believe “impulsivity is one of the defining characteristics of narcissism.”

 Narcissists strongly like to approach their goals.
-This often involves being insensitive to the negative repercussions in making choices, as Littrell et al. in 2020, and Malesza & Kaczmarek, in 2018, found.
+This often involves being insensitive to the negative repercussions of making choices, as Littrell et al. in 2020, and Malesza & Kaczmarek, in 2018, found.

 When making decisions, the impulsive nature of narcissists may cut short their search for information and potentially result in worse decision quality.